 1946 (from) Used as a sports ground for the local school which was beside Kelbourne Street.
 It had a running track, sports area and a tennis court.
 The old small brick building still on the land beside Clouston Street was used as the pupils changing room (there were originally two, one for male and one for female).

-Local people still used the land as it was a red blaze surface and had a football pitch with goals.
-However, without upkeep from the Council it fell into a ever greater state of disrepair, and the goal posts were broken and taken away.
+1993 – Local people still used the land as it was a red blaze surface and had a football pitch with goals.
+However, without upkeep from the Council it fell into a ever greater state of disrepair, and the goal posts were taken away by the Council in 1993.

 2004 (approx) Compendium Trust was formed with a plan for the land.
 The plan was to build flats on the old former tennis court area (now a wood) and to use the money that would generate to build five-a-side football pitches on the rest of the land.
 This plan was backed by Glasgow City Council but ultimately failed due to noise legislation because the football pitches were too close to peoples’ homes.
 The Compendium Trust then ceased.